timadevelop/education43/README.md

-# 🎓 Education43 - a community-driven list of free education resources.
+# 🎓 Education43 - a community-driven list of free educational resources.

 See [#TODO: link to gh-pages]()